israel-machado/israel-machado/README.md

 ### :man_technologist: About Me :
 I am a Computer Science student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from São José dos Campos/SP - Brazil.

-- :rocket: I’m working on my way to become a Backend Developer by dominating Java, eventually i'm gonna learn React to become a FullStack Developer.
+- :rocket: I’m working on my way to become a Backend Developer by dominating Java, eventually i'm gonna learn React or Angular to become a FullStack Developer.

 - :technologist: I started my path on August 2022 when i decided to change carrers from business administration to the tech area.
 I decided to take the CS50 course of Harvard, where l've learned a really good foundation for programming, then i took Google's Grasshopper to learn JavaScript.
 Now i'm finishing a Java course on Udemy.